contactlab/contacthub-sdk-browser/README.md

 });
 ```

-If you omit the property, or set it to `undefined`, ContactHub will assume you want to keep the current value for that property.
+If you omit the property, or set it to `undefined`, Contacthub will assume you want to keep the current value for that property.

 #### Logging out

 If a user logs out, you might want to stop linking events to his/her session.
-You can call `ch('customer')` without the second parameter and a new ContactHub session id will be generated.
+You can call `ch('customer')` without the second parameter and a new Contacthub session id will be generated.
 All the events from this point will be associated to the new session id and will not be linked to the previous user.

 ### The event API